deconf/Analytics-Insights/README.md

 Analytics Insights
 =================================

-Displays Google Analytics 4 Reports and Real-Time Statistics in your WordPress Dashboard.
-Automatically inserts the tracking code in every page of your website.
+Displays Google Analytics 3 and Google Analytics 4 Reports and Real-Time Statistics in your WordPress Dashboard.
+Automatically inserts the latest GA4 or UA tracking code in every page of your website.

 Analytics Insights for WordPress repository
 ---------------------------------------------------